![]() |

 altogether, and is the default value.

-mergetool.hideResolved During a merge Git will automatically resolve as many
+mergetool.hideResolved During a merge, Git will automatically resolve as many

-conflicts as possible and write the MERGED file containing conflict
+conflicts as possible and write the $MERGED file containing conflict

-markers around any conflicts that it cannot resolve; LOCAL and
+markers around any conflicts that it cannot resolve; $LOCAL and

-REMOTE to be overwriten so that only the unresolved conflicts are
+overwritten so that only the unresolved conflicts are presented to the merge

-presented to the merge tool.
+tool.
 Can be configured per-tool via the

-mergetool.<tool>.hideResolved configuration variable.
-Defaults to
+variable.
+Defaults to false.

 mergetool.keepBackup After performing a merge, the original file with conflict